gu-app-club/lets-learn-jobs/README.md

 * Make sure you have enough time.
 If they give you a week to finish the project, but you have 3 tests in the next few days, share this with them.
 Most companies can move the schedule around a bit and let you start later or give you more time overall.
 * Use git.
 Using git is the standard in industry and storing your project on github looks way more professional than sending them a zip file.
 * Do what you know.
 If you had to learn something new for your project, make your interviewer aware of this.
 If you're project is a B- project, that looks pretty bad if you claim to know the library and language you're using well.
 However, if you didn't know it and learned enough to do a B- project, then that can look good for you!

+## Nerves

+When you get into an interview, do you blank out?
+Does a timed code challenge make you go cold and completely freak?
+Then this section is for you.

+If you have nerves, don't feel bad about telling your interviewer upfront.
+No reasonable company would count that against you.

+However, it's still nice to not have nerves.

+There's generally two strategies to dealing with nerves during interviews:
+1. Repetition of the process
+2. Hippie-Dippie Magic

+### Dealing with Nerves through Repetition

+You need to become more comfortable with the process of interviewing if you want to not be afraid of it.
+Not only will repetition and practice make you less afraid of the concept, you will become better overall, which will help you pass despite the fear.

+Replicate the environment as much as you can.
+- Get a friend to interview you on a whiteboard.
+- If you're practicing on HackerRank, give yourself 20 minutes to solve the problem.
+- Pick real questions out of a book like [Cracking the Coding Interview](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850/ref=pd_lpo_sbs_14_t_0?_encoding=UTF8&psc=1&refRID=W5XFW9YRFEA9BDY4PCWT)

+### Dealing with Nerves through Hippie-Dippie Magic

+#### Meditation

+If you haven't ever done any meditation or similar exercises, it probably seems like hippie-dippie stuff.
+It might be.
+But it's super helpful.

+**Meditation is all about observation.** When you get nervous during an interview, your immediate reaction is to try and fight it.

+But this generally doesn't work very well; your brain is really great at keeping you afraid.
+So this makes you even more nervous and that creates a feedback loop.

+So instead, when you feel nervous, step back and watch what your body and brain is doing.
+Treat it like a rollercoaster.
+Let your brain take you for a ride.
+Don't fight it, just let it pass.
+It's all just hormones, your body can only pump it out for a little while anyway.

+If nerves are really a problem, you may find it helpful to practice meditation overall.
+"Observing" instead of experiencing the fear is something that is easier said than done.
+But it's a muscle that you can build over time.
+Try doing [this](https://imgur.com/75wn1o9) every morning after you brush your teeth.

+#### Muscle Tightening

+Another thing you can try is muscle tightening.
+This is an exercise that is used by therapists and mental health folks all over the country and will trick your body into thinking it's doing A-okay.

+It works best if you are sitting or lying down, but in a pinch it can be done while standing up.
+Although that might require a bit of balance.

+1. Starting with your right hand, tighten and hold your muscle.
+2. While continuing to hold your hand tight, start tightening the rest of your arm.
+3. Then, tighten your shoulder, then your abs, and the other arm.
+4. Continue to let this spread throughout your body, down your legs and up to your face.
+5. Hold this for 30 seconds.
+6. Then slowly, starting with your right hand, release muscle by muscle.
+So first your hand, then your arm, then your shoulder and so on.

+You might want to try this now and see how you feel.

 ## Practicing